 While a considerable amount of time was devoted to developing and running the Institute of Women’s Studies including putting up the building, ASR continued its involvement with the several other aspects of its work.
 This includes short term training and workshops on the 12 issues identified by the World Conference on Women (1995).
 As previously noted it conducted 46 workshops in connection with the WCW and to large National Conferences both of which were held in 1995.
 ASR has attended or initiated several other workshops and training.

-Networking, campaigns, advocacy and activism continue to dominate the activities of ASR.
-In its individual capacity, as a member of the Joint Action Committee and as part of the movement for equality, Justice and democracy in Pakistan, ASR has been in the forefront in trying to mobilise the public to struggle for a Just and equitable Pakistan.
-It has also consistently struggled against all oppression’s and exploitation, and for women’s, human and minority rights.
-The issue over the past years included taking stand against the nuclear issue; militarization of society; the 15th amendment; violence against women; violence against minority (religious, ethnic, linguistic and national); and economic decisions that are, or will lead to farther poverty and deprivation.
+Networking, campaigns, advocacy and activism continued to dominate the activities of ASR.
+In its individual capacity, as a member of the Joint Action Committee and as part of the movement for equality, Justice and democracy in Pakistan, ASR had been in the forefront in trying to mobilise the public to struggle for a Just and equitable Pakistan.
+It had also consistently struggled against all oppression’s and exploitation, and for women’s, human and minority rights.
+The issue over the past years included taking stand against the nuclear issue; militarization of society; the 15th amendment; violence against women; violence against minority (religious, ethnic, linguistic and national); and economic decisions that are, or will lead to further poverty and deprivation.
 The activities caused the government of Punjab to single out ASR and the Institute of women’s Studies, as a subversive organisation.
-IWSL was changed for being `anti state’; `anti government’; `anti Islam’; pro Jewism and Hindu’; `leading women’ etc. The Minister of Social Welfare ran a vilification campaign in the press.
+IWSL was charged for being `anti state’; `anti government’; `anti Islam’; pro Jewism and Hindu’; `leading women’ etc. The Minister of Social Welfare ran a vilification campaign in the press.